mdolab/openconcept/readme.md

-# openConcept - A Conceptual Design toolkit with efficient gradients implemented in the OpenMDAO framework
+# OpenConcept - A Conceptual Design toolkit with efficient gradients implemented in the OpenMDAO framework

 ### Author: Benjamin J. Brelje